camspiers/snap/README.md

   // An optional boolean or function that returning true displays the preview and when false hides preview?: boolean | function,

+  // An optional table of custom input buffer mappings, see mappings section below for options mappings?: table
 }
 ```